A breast biopsy is the removal of breast tissue to examine it for signs of breast cancer or other disorders.

 Once the tissue sample has been taken, the catheter or needle is removed.
 Ice and pressure are applied to the site to stop any bleeding.
 A bandage is applied to absorb any fluid.
 You do not need any stitches after the needle is taken out.
 If needed, strips of tape may be placed to close the wound.

 The health care provider will ask questions about your medical history and perform a manual breast exam.

 You must sign an informed consent form.
-If you are going to have general anesthesia, you may be asked not to eat or drink anything for 8 - 12 hours before the test.
+If you are going to have general anesthesia, you may be asked not to eat or drink anything for 8 to 12 hours before the test.

 Tell your doctor if you may be pregnant before having a biopsy.

-Do not wear lotion, perfume, powder, or deodorant underneath your arms or on your breasts.
+Do not apply lotion, perfume, powder, or deodorant underneath your arms or on your breasts.

 When the doctor injects the numbing medicine, it may sting a bit.

 During the procedure, you may feel slight discomfort or light pressure.
 You should not feel any pain.